 Sponsorships Help Centre a resource from ourcommunity.com.au with lots of tips and rules.

 Making Dollars and Sense out of Community Events - A Resource Kit (an initiative of the Lake Macquarie City Council and the NSW Department of State and Regional Development) aims help businesses and events organisers work together to maximise the economic advantage of local events.
-Philanthropic Trusts and

 Philanthropic Trusts and Foundations